Jazqa/kwin-quarter-tiling/README.md

 - If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed (it's a feature)
 - Some programs, like Spotify, do not play nice with tiling and can not be recognized and/or automatically excluded.
 If you use such programs, use the "Float On/Off" shortcut to disable them.

+#### Suggestions and bug reports are welcome!
+File them under the issues-section and I'll adress them as soon as I can.

 ## Upcoming features
 - Improved support for multi-screen environments